Headstorm/shukra/README.md

 #### Back End:

-Use the commands below to start a sample Akka Docker cluster.
+Use the commands below to run a local Akka cluster:

 Potential issue #1:
 "A Vagrant environment or target machine is required to run this command."
 Run ```vagrant init``` to create a new Vagrant environment.